simon-glitch/simon-glitch.github.io/My_Way_of_Life/music/music.md

 Western musical notation uses a staff.

 ## A staff
-A staff is a set of 5 equally spaced vertical lines.
+A staff is a set of 5 equally spaced horizontal lines.
 These 5 lines represent 1 octave from top to bottom.